joyrex2001/kubedock/README.md

 ## Resource reaping

-Kubedock will dynamically create deployments in the configured namespace.
-If kubedock is requested to delete a container, it will remove the deployment.
-However, if e.g. a test fails and didn't clean up its started containers, deployments will remain in the namespace.
-To prevent unused deployments lingering around, kubedock will automatically delete deployments that are older than 5 minutes (default) if it's owned by the current process.
-If the deployment is not owned by the running process, it will delete it after 10 minutes if the deployment has the label `kubedock=true`.
+Kubedock will dynamically create deployments and services in the configured namespace.
+If kubedock is requested to delete a container, it will remove the deployment and related services.
+However, if e.g. a test fails and didn't clean up its started containers, these resources will remain in the namespace.
+To prevent unused deployments and services lingering around, kubedock will automatically delete deployments and services that are older than 5 minutes (default) if it's owned by the current process.
+If the deployment is not owned by the running process, it will delete it after 10 minutes if the deployment or service has the label `kubedock=true`.

 # See also